What to Expect in Worship

 Music is an important part of our services, as well – singing, choir anthems, and performances by guest musicians, and popular recorded music.

 Most weeks, some people will share their joys and concerns.
 You are also welcome to do so.
 This is a time of meditation and prayer.

-Each service includes a sermon or reflection by our minister, a member of the congregation, or a guest speaker.
+Each service includes a sermon or reflection by a minister, a member of the congregation, or a guest speaker.

 Although an offering is collected during the service, a financial contribution is not expected from our visitors.
 Your donation is also appreciated, however, as a newcomer, your gift to us is your presence.
-Each month, one half of contributions collected during service is donated to a local charity of choice. [link to a Share the Plate list?]
+Each month, one-half contributions collected during service is donated to a local charity of choice.

 After the Service